Amalia von Dyhrn: Dyhrn family versus Catholic Church

 The priest Franz Gyrdt became the closest friend of the Baroness and was also the administrator of her finances.
 He was encouraging her to make several donations for Catholic Church and for catholic institutions in the province of Silesia.
 Amalia, as a humanitarian person, made numerous donations also for poor and less fortunate people during her life.
 Franz Gyrdt had a very big influence on the Baroness; it was probably because of him that the Baroness von Dyhrn converted to Catholicism.

 In the middle of the 1860s she got very ill and in June 1866 she died.
 Surprisingly, the principal heir of her fortune was her longtime friend and advisor Gyrdt.
 Her closest relatives –the Dyhrns from Herzogswaldau, were extremely unpleasantly surprised by the content of Amalia's testament.
 The part of the Dyhrn family fortune, estimated to something more than 12 million thaler (nowadays approx. 200 million US dollars), which at the time was in Amalia's hands, was being inherited by a person who was not even a member of the family and who was actually Catholic.
 She left more than 9 million thaler (nowadays approx. 149 million US dollars) to Gyrdt, only 1,5 million thaler to her niece Anette (married to Count Heinrich Wilhelm von Dyhrn from the Dolzig estate), half of a million thaler to her nephew Alfred and the rest to charities in Breslau and for rebuilding of her mansion in Hermsdorf into an orphanage.
 She also left some of her money to her loyal longtime servants – especially appreciated was her personal maid and companion Clara Jäschke.

 The Dyhrn family was not prepared to give up the fortune.
 But after more than 10 years of lawsuits between the family and Gyrdt nothing could be done in favor of the family, because the will was constructed perfectly, allowing neither a refutation nor the right for jurisdiction of the government.
 The Dyhrn family, who was always convinced, that the priest either forged the testament or forced Amalia to appoint him the main heir of the family fortune, was powerless.
 Even the Emperor Wilhelm himself could not help them.

 After Franz Gyrdt received his share of the assets, his lifestyle changed dramatically.
 He bought new properties, traveled a lot and he also gave up working as a priest.
-After Gyrdt's death the fortune of this Protestant family was inherited by the Diocese of Breslau (elevated to Archdiocese in 1930) and was being administrated by the Prince-Bishop of Breslau dr. Heinrich Förster, who already in 1866 also directly inherited a share from Amalia von Dyhrn's estate, and by dr. Adolph Franz.
+After Gyrdt's death the fortune of this Protestant family was inherited by the Diocese of Breslau (elevated to Archdioces of Breslau in 1930) and was being administrated by the Prince-Bishop of Breslau dr. Heinrich Förster, who already in 1866 also directly inherited a share from Amalia von Dyhrn's estate, and by dr. Adolph Franz.
 When dr. Franz was leading the German Catholic newspaper Germania, this was also being, among many other Catholic institutions, financially supported by the Protestant Dyhrn family's fortune.

 The story was mentioned in several European newspapers, being one of the biggest scandals in the German Catholic Church in the 19th Century.